pedaling/react-native-in-app-purchase/README.md

 </manifest>
 ```

-Create your app in the Google Play Console, and add product in the In-App Products section.
+Create your app on the Google Play Console, and add product in the In-App Products section.
 Make sure set the product status to **active** so that you can view or purchase it.

 [![link config](docs/android_1.png)](docs/android_1.png?raw=true)